JYC11/jy-sqlite/chapter_summaries/chapter2.md

 # chapter 2

-Making a simple statement parser
+Making a simple statement parser and "VM" to execute the statements

+Separating the compiler and VM is to prevent the VM from worrying about incorrect inputs.

+Code for this section is not too difficult to understand.

 # New built in functions